Bald faced hornet nest (Dolichovespula maculata). Virginia.

 I noticed a small hornet nest under an overhang on my house last spring — I think it was about the size of a child’s fist.

 Bald-faced hornet nest.
-The entrance is at the bottom left and bottom
+The entrance is at the bottom left and bottom right (it is cut in half.) |

 One day I trotted across my deck and apparently made too much noise because a couple of wasps came flying out and bumped my head.
 They didn’t sting me but made it very clear that I needed to pay attention in the future.